beyretb/AnimalAI-Olympics/README.md

 ```
 pip install -r requirementsWindows.txt
 ```
+**Note:** `python3.6` is required to install `tensorflow>=1.7,<1.8` which is only used for the training script we provide as an example.
+Should you wish to use another version of python you can remove the first line from the requirement files.
+You will still be able to use the `visualizeArena.py` script, but not the `train.py` one.

-You will need to download the environment for your system:
+Finally download the environment for your system:

 | OS | Environment link |
 | --- | --- |